Vacuum entanglement probes for ultra-cold atom systems: Appendix II: Experimental Setup

 indicating entanglement.
 The main operator of experimental interest is therefore

 where

 and the initial detection time $T_0'$ is sufficiently later than the interaction interval (i.e. $T_0'\gg T$).
 The $\Pi$ operators appearing in the EPR-like variable $\hat{p}_-(t)$ are the signal carriers for the analogue Unruh proposal \cite{gooding20aa}, for which the feasibility of detection has been argued.
-Though further analysis is required to firmly establish experimental feasibility of an entanglement measurement based on the inseparability condition \eqref{DGCZ}, we find it to be an attractive candidate for an implementation of the entanglement harvesting protocol.
+Though further analysis is required to firmly establish experimental feasibility of an entanglement measurement based on the inseparability condition~\eqref{DGCZ2}, as mentioned in the main body, there is experimental precedence for a time-domain version of the condition to be applicable for multimode laser fields, such as our pulsed laser probes~\cite{Zhang2015}.
+Hence, we find it to be an attractive candidate for an implementation of the entanglement harvesting protocol.